chrisl8/dotfiles/README.md

 Fonts are vendored here so that I can easily set them up for the terminal of my system if needed.
 See README.md in each fonts sub-folder for source information.

-## Install the Font for Ubuntu
+## Ubuntu
-1. Open "Files"
-2. Navigate to "Home"/dotfiles/fonts/JetBrainsMonoNerdFonts
-3. Find and double-click on `JetBrains Mono Regular Nerd Font Complete.ttf`
-4. Click "Install"

-Now open your Terminal settings and set this Font.
+Open your Terminal settings and set the Font to "JetBrains Mono Regular Nerd Font".

 Your Powerline prompt should look amazing!

-# Terminal Settings
+# Other Terminal Settings

 I use a black background on all terminals, so the color settings assume that.